aws-cloudformation/aws-cloudformation-resource-providers-sso/aws-sso-instanceaccesscontrolattributeconfiguration/docs/instanceaccesscontrolattributeconfiguration.md

 # AWS::SSO::InstanceAccessControlAttributeConfiguration InstanceAccessControlAttributeConfiguration

-InstanceAccessControlAttributeConfiguration property is deprecated.
-In order to support backwards compatibility this object is now optional and will be accepted.
-Please use the [AccessControlAttributes](accesscontrolattribute.md) property instead.
+The InstanceAccessControlAttributeConfiguration property has been deprecated but is still supported for backwards compatibility purposes.
+We recomend that you use  AccessControlAttributes property instead.

 ## Syntax